web counter

 Email

-Bryn is a 2nd-year graduate student in the Clinical Psychology PhD program and graduate student in the PEP Lab.
-She obtained her B.A.Sc. in Cognitive Science at McGill University and has recently been working on projects aimed at furthering quality of life and improving self-management strategies for those living with bipolar disorder.
+Bryn is a 3rd-year graduate student in the Clinical Psychology PhD program and graduate student in the PEP Lab.
+She obtained her B.A.Sc. in Cognitive Science at McGill University.
 Her research interests concern emotional regulation processes and emotional experience in bipolar and unipolar mood disorders.
 She is especially interested in investigating how emotion regulation unfolds in naturalistic settings and how interoceptive processes may influence emotion regulation abilities.
 She hopes to use knowledge gained to inform actionable interventions for populations living with bipolar and major depressive disorders.
 In her spare time, Bryn is usually found dancing, hiking, camping, or doing photography!

-Positive Emotion and Psychopathology Lab - PeopleLuiza (Lu) Rosa, B.S., B.A. (she/her)
+Positive Emotion and Psychopathology Lab - PeopleLuiza Rosa, B.S., B.A. (she/her)

 Email

-Lu is a 2nd-year graduate student in the Clinical Psychology PhD program and graduate student in the PEP Lab and the CU Change Lab.
+Luiza (Lu) is a 3rd-year graduate student in the Clinical Psychology PhD program and graduate student in the PEP Lab and the CU Change Lab.
 She graduated from UC Santa Barbara with a B.S. in psychology and a B.A. in Art.
 After attending cultural psychology class in her undergraduate degree combined with her international student status, Luiza started wondering about how different cultures express verbally and physically different emotional states and how that may affect diagnosis and symptoms of psychopathology.
-Thus, her main research interest is how different cultural backgrounds (country of origin, ethnicity, race, religion, and so on) can affect and explain why we feel the way we feel.
+Her main research interests center on how different cultural backgrounds affect and explain why we feel the way we feel.
 In her free time, Luiza enjoys painting, drawing, eating new foods and hanging out with her cat.

 Research Assistants